On-Site Setup, Mentoring & Coaching Session

-Our complimentary Stelvio on-site setup and mentoring session now includes all new Galibier turntables delivered to the Continental US and parts of Canada.
+All new Galibier turntables delivered to the Continental US and parts of Canada receive a complimentary on-site setup.

-Refer to the “Pricing” tab for rates associated with tonearm/cartridge purchases, Galibiers purchased on the secondary market, as well as setting up turntables from other manufacturers.
+Refer to the “Pricing” tab for rates associated with other purchases:

 We pride ourselves in the “teach a person to fish” philosophy, and mentoring/coaching is a major component of the time we spend together.
 Learn by doing.